Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Photo of the other side.

-This one-year-only caboose is an elusive, high-quality piece that will enhance anyone's train collection!
+One of the nicest Erie cabooses we have ever seen!
+The box is specific to this caboose and extremely difficult to find!
+This caboose is an elusive, high-quality piece that will enhance anyone's train collection!

 (6824